 The water-water SPECTRUM Water heat pump, with a rated heating capacity of 350 to 3,100 kilowatts and designed for condenser leaving water temperatures of up to +65 degrees Celsius, has been available since spring 2022.
 The team at ENGIE Refrigeration developed the model in response to international climate targets and rising market demand for high-efficiency, standardised large heat pumps.
 As an industry leader when it comes to energy efficiency, a large capacity range and high cooling medium temperatures, the large heat pump is optimally suited for use in heating networks – whether for monovalent integration into small, low-temperature district heating networks or multivalent operation as a hub within the energy mix together with other regenerative heat generators or CHP systems (known as iCHP).

 The oil-free machine design with magnetic bearing turbo compressors makes the system unique within the market for large heat pumps, which is currently still characterised by oil-lubricated compressor technology.
 As well as making the system highly energy-efficient throughout its service life, the choice to dispense with lubricant oils in the refrigerant circuit has improved operational reliability and reduced the necessary number of labour and cost-intensive service deployments – saving time and money in the long term.
 Users also have the choice between the low-GWP refrigerant R-1234ze and the safety refrigerants R-515B and R-513a.
 The compact dimensions and quiet operation make the SPECTRUM Water ideal for use in dense urban areas where space is limited and strict noise and, potentially, architectural restrictions apply.
 Network-friendly operation is possible using the Smart Grid interface available as an option.
 In addition, the large heat pump permits integration of regenerative sources of heat, such as heat from sewers or geothermal sources.
-As, for example, in the French city of Bordeaux: in a newly built residential districcovering an area of 40,000 square metres, a SPECTRUM Water heat pump with a thermal capacity of one megawatt will guarantee an efficient heat supply in future – and make a substantial contribution to the district’s sustainability concept.
+As, for example, in the French city of Bordeaux: in a newly built residential district covering an area of 40,000 square metres, a SPECTRUM Water heat pump with a thermal capacity of one megawatt will guarantee an efficient heat supply in future – and make a substantial contribution to the district’s sustainability concept.

 Those who require high temperatures of up to 90 degrees Celsius in a heating network and would like to use a natural refrigerant will find that the thermeco2 is the right high-temperature heat pump.
 Available in power levels from 90 to 1,000 kilowatts, the model is distinguished by its excellent efficiency values, even when used in extreme conditions.
 The thermeco2 high-temperature heat pump provides more climate protection when used within innovative concepts to exploit waste heat, for example on behalf of the Braunschweig-based energy, heat and water utility BS Energy in the residential district Heinrich der Löwe with its 600 residential units, and on behalf of the district administration in Ludwigsburg for its in-house data centre.
 Roman Steddin recognises a high demand for similar projects which, with a view to the heating transition, residential districts, municipalities and urban facilities now need to tackle with greater urgency – and he is personally looking forward to helping more customers reach this goal: ‘Carbon neutrality has been the ENGIE Group’s mission for years now.
 And we at ENGIE Refrigeration have assumed a pioneering role on the international refrigeration and heating market when it comes to carbon-neutral technologies.
 I have full confidence in our product portfolio, especially the SPECTRUM Water heat pump and the thermeco2 high-temperature heat pump,’ the heating expert underscores.
 ‘A decision in favour of SPECTRUM or thermeco2 is a decision in favour of climate protection.
 Our large heat pumps help master the heating transition, and ensure that municipalities and cities are ready for tomorrow.’
 Mission: the future – a full success!